daq-tools/kotori/README.rst

 *Kotori* is a multi-channel, multi-protocol data acquisition and graphing toolkit based on InfluxDB_, Grafana_, Mosquitto_, Twisted_ and Autobahn_.

-Being a convenient component for building telemetry solutions and test benches, it addresses different aspects of collecting and storing sensor data from a multitude of data sources and devices.
+It is a convenient component for building telemetry solutions and test benches addressing different aspects of collecting and storing sensor data from a multitude of data sources and devices.

 The framework design has two audiences in mind.